Find a library

 - Saturday 10am to 5pm

 - Sunday closed

-- wheelchair access to the library
+- flat access to the library

-- a disabled access toilet
+- disabled access toilet

-- computers offer Dolphin Supernova software (allows screen magnification and audio assistance for visually impaired)
+- computers offer Dolphin Supernova software (allows screen magnification and audio assistance for visually impaired).

 Public art at Grove Vale Library